📋 Compliance & Permits Guide

 Permit & Compliance FAQs

-Do I need a permit for a simple roof repair in Chicago?
+Do I need a permit to replace my roof in Chicago?

 Can my contractor pull the permit for me?